🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Branches or driftwood: Display in a tall vase or on a shelf as sculpture.

-• Botanical books + field guides: Stack a few on a coffee table for quiet charm.
+• Botanical books and field guides: Stack a few on a coffee table for quiet charm.

 • Nature-scented candles: Cedar, pine, vetiver, or smoke for the sensory layer.